Menu

 This post is part of YWL's Managing Partner Series.
 This series features Q&A-style blog posts where women managing partners from small, mid-sized and large law firms answer questions about their path to success and share their advice for young women in law.

-• 23 May 2019 4:59 PM | Anonymous member
+• 23 May 2019 4:59 PM | Deleted user

 Julie Maciura is the Managing Partner at Steinecke Maciura LeBlanc.
 Julie has practised administrative law, with an emphasis on professional regulation, for over 20 years.
 She acts as general counsel, prosecutor, and independent legal counsel for numerous Ontario regulators.
 Julie’s general counsel work includes training specific to the needs of statutory committees, guidance to regulators on Registration and Quality Assurance matters, as well as drafting regulations, by-laws, standards and policies.
 Julie has also performed comprehensive legal audits of various statutory programs and processes for regulators and has experience with strategic planning.
 Julie has appeared in all levels of court in Ontario representing the interests of regulators on appeals and judicial review applications.